sibelius-notes/sibelius-notes.github.io/md/1209/music246.md

 - one of his teachers was Gustav Mahler
 - wrote operettas, first by age 17
 - also worked as composer and conductor of music for stage in England.
-- facing deportation because of WWI Comes to US in 1914
+- facing deportation because of WWI Comes to US in 1914.
+In WWI, England was on one side, Austria was on the other and Max is Austrian.

-    - worked on Broadway for 15 years.
+He worked on Broadway for 15 years.
-    - In 1916 Steiner composes a score for a silent film (The Bondman)
-    - Invited to Hollywood in 1929, Rio Rita
+In 1916 Steiner composes a score for a silent film (The Bondman) Invited to Hollywood in 1929, Rio Rita.
-    - problems with actors’ voices - Hollywood turns to Broadway.
-    - 1929 production of musicals and theatrical reviews.
-    - Rio Rita / Broadway Melody
+Problems with actors’ voices - Hollywood turns to Broadway.
+Broadway is full of great actors with great voices.
+Recall many actors in Hollywood don't have good voices, so Hollywood starts raiding Broadway for acting talent.
+Hollywood also needs to figure out how to write scripts.
+Then massive number of films are based on Broadway musicals.
+Broadway Melody is a successful film based on Broadway musical.
+On its poster: talking/singing/dancing.
+By 1930, little music in dramatic films – “where does it come from?” non-diegetic music will confuse the audience.
+Cimarron (1931) Score by Max Steiner.
+Quite a bit source music in the film.
+Innovative ways of approaching the music.
+David Selznick, producer at RKO recognized that more music might be good.
+(1932) *Symphony of 6 Million*, and *Bird of Paradise*.
+Continuous orchestral music, music well received by audience.

+The turning point (1933): King Kong.
+Selling point, on the highest building.
+Early test audiences: The special effects look terrible, laughing instead of screaming.
+Still little music in the film.
+Afraid of losing money, the director convinced  the studio to let Max Steiner write a lot of music.
+He wrote the score in 2 weeks.
+With his music this time, the audience screams.

+**VE4 King Kong – The Fog**

+{% include video.html path="/video/King Kong-The Fog.mp4" %}

+between consonant and dissonant, mystery.
+Music used to indicate a transition from the normal world to the realm of the supernatural.
+Arrives at island, music shifts: view of the beach – Kong’s theme in an early distant form – lack of distinction between diegetic and none-diegetic music.

+**VE5 King Kong – The Dance**

+{% include video.html path="/video/King Kong - The Dance.mp4" %}

+Music for the ceremonial dance uses a full orchestra, yet only drums are visible on film.
+Broadway influence to Max Steiner in this scene.
+Also, we see “[mickey mousing](https://en.wikipedia.org/wiki/Mickey_Mousing)” with the chief’s walk down the steps, tuba and low basses perfectly synchronized.

+Another example of Max Steiner. **VE6: The Informer – Opening**

+{% include video.html path="/video/The Informer - Opening.mp4" %}

+Folk-influenced theme for Gypo.
+Jazz-Influenced theme for Katie.
+Musical quotes – ‘Rule Britannia’.
+Won Academy award for “Best Original Score”.

+Then he moved to Warner Brothers.
+300+ film scores.